Europe bank payouts capped as capital bar keeps rising

-Some regulators have signalled they may move further to "gold-plate" national capital standards, meaning that investors will generally expect banks to hold common equity of 12 percent of their risk-weighted assets, compared to 7 percent under incoming global rules, and a total capital ratio of 20 percent.
+Some regulators have signaled they may move further to "gold-plate" national capital standards, meaning that investors will generally expect banks to hold common equity of 12 percent of their risk-weighted assets, compared to 7 percent under incoming global rules, and a total capital ratio of 20 percent.

 "Twelve and 20 ... that seems to be becoming the new gold standard," said Simon McGeary, MD of new products at Citi.

-Royal Bank of Scotland bumped up its target for core capital to 12 percent from 10 percent earlier this month.
+Royal Bank of Scotland (RBS.L) bumped up its target for core capital to 12 percent from 10 percent earlier this month.

 Switzerland's finance minister said banks there could need a leverage ratio of 6-10 percent, more than double the global standard, and UBS was hit with a temporary top-up of capital it holds for potential legal and compliance costs.